Frequently Asked Questions About the La Crosse Community Thanksgiving Dinner

 - It takes over 700 volunteers annually.

-- EVERYONE in the La Crosse community is invited to enjoy a meal with their neighbors.
+- EVERYONE in the La Crosse community is invited to enjoy a meal.
 We are all part of this wonderful community that we live in.
 The Dinner is for everyone, regardless of race, sex, gender, religion, social standing, or monetary needs.
+Request your meal by clicking here.

 - In 1982, four people had a dream to create a “Festival of Sharing” on Thanksgiving Day in the greater La Crosse area.
 There would be food, fellowship and worship.
 There would be no charge for the dinner and it would be available to everyone in a welcoming atmosphere.
 The dinner would be based on a Thanksgiving dinner held in Oshkosh, Wisconsin put on by Father Marty Karr and his organization called “A Place To Be”.
 The planning committee worked closely with the Salvation Army and Cooperative Campus Ministries to create a structure in which to plan and hold the dinner.
 The first year approximately 100 volunteers put on the dinner with donated food and financial contributions from numerous individuals and businesses.
 Stoffel Hall, which is part of the English Lutheran Church, hosted over 300 attendees on Thanksgiving Day 1982 for a traditional turkey dinner.
 On that day the tradition began of celebrating community on Thanksgiving Day and it continues today.